shinefrequency/rapidquery/README.md

 ```

 > [!TIP]\
-> **Good to know**: `AdaptedValue` is lazy.
+> **Important**: `AdaptedValue` is lazy.
 This means it keeps your value and never converts it to Rust and then SQL until needed.

 #### Expr
 Represents a SQL expression that can be built into SQL code.